Join the Global Breast Cancer Movement

 A study that follows a large group of people (a cohort) over time.

-Computerized Axial Tomography (CAT) Scan (Computerized Tomography (CT) Scan)
+Computerized Axial Tomography (CAT) Scan (see CT Scan)

 95% Confidence Interval (95% CI)

-A statistical concept that shows that there is a 95 percent probability that the 'true' measure is found within a range of measures computed from a single study.
-For example, if the 95% confidence interval for a survival rate is 75 to 90 percent, then there is a 95 percent chance that the true survival rate falls between 75 and 90 percent.
+A statistical concept that shows there is a 95 percent probability the true measure is found within a range of measures computed from a single study.
+For example, if the 95% confidence interval for a survival rate is 75 to 90 percent, there is a 95 percent chance the true survival rate falls between 75 and 90 percent.

 Core Needle Biopsy

-A needle biopsy that removes pieces of tissue from an abnormal area in the breast.
+A needle biopsy that uses a hollow needle to remove samples of tissue from an abnormal area in the breast.

 CT Scan (Computerized Tomography Scan, Computerized Axial Tomography (CAT) Scan)